 I was, recently, reading a friend’s blog that covered some very good points on “Heritage”.
 (You can read it here: https://two-old-oaks.com/2018/04/27/heritage/.)
 He makes some good points, so I hope you’ll read it.
 Anyway, it got me thinking of something martial arts related: The attitudes and egos expressed by modern sports-orientated fighters.
 Just look at the Mayweather vs. McGregor pre-fight exchanges for examples.
 Mayweather making homophobic comments, and McGregor making racists comments – all laced with vulgarities that would make a sailor blush.

 It all goes back to something very important that my friend talks about in his blog.
-As he discusses his life and be-ing where he lives and his life and be-ing experiences, he comments:
+As he discusses his life, where he lives, and his life and experiences, he comments:

 This is what heritage is about: holding onto old ways not for fear of new but for the simple fact that what we had and what we did back then was in a lot of cases good enough.
 Sure it may have been a bit more work but we were given strong legs and a back to bear it.
 No soul ever slept better than after a long day of good honest work.